Frequently Asked Mosaic Questions

 - For more complicated designs, you can lay the project up on mesh (by gluing sparingly with Weldbond), or you can pick up the tiles with clear contact paper.
 In either case, the next step would be to spread glue or cement on the surface and press the sheet of mosaic onto the glue or cement.

 For an outdoor project or a project subjected to moisture, you should probably use thinset (a type of sticky concrete with polymers added for strength and water resistance.
-Thinset is available at building material stores.
+We now sell 2 lb containers of thinset.
+For larger quantities check out the local building store.
 You should also seal the mosaic with a tile and grout sealer from your local hardware store.
 You can find more information about making a mosaic by following the link.
 Return to Top

 What safety precautions do I need to take?